open-component-model/ocm/components/subchartsdemo/README.md

 ## Providing helm values for subcharts

-Usually deployments will get a configuration specific for this target enviroment.
+Usually deployments will get a configuration specific for this target environment.
 In helm this is done with values specific for a helm release.
-When using the toi installer this works in the same way by providing the values with other parameters like name of the helm release and the target namespace in a <parameters.yaml> file:
+When using the toi installer this works in the same way by providing the values with other parameters like name of the helm release and the target namespace in a `parameters.yaml` file:

 ```yaml
 namespace: subcharts